Ff00ff/mammoth/README.md

 A final note on the versioning: we're at version 0.X until we consider Mammoth production-ready.
 This should be fairly soon as Mammoth is used in a couple of projects already.
 Once we do we bump to 1.0 though we will strictly abide to semver.

+## Developing Locally

+To contribute to this library, you first need to do a few things to get set up.

+First make user you have a test postgres database.
+For example, `mammath_test`:

+    $ createdb mammath_test

+If you installed postgres using homebrow, make sure you have a postgres user named `postgres`.
+You can create one using this command: `createuser -s postgres`

+Finally, make sure all the tests run and pass before making any changes:

+    $ DATABASE_URL=postgres://postgres@localhost/mammath_test yarn test